Mapping GENERIC hydrodynamics into Carter's multifluid theory: Introduction

 where $P$, $\tilde{A}$, $\tilde{B}$, and $\tilde{C}$ are functions of $s^\alpha$ and $n^\alpha$.
 This gives rise to a ``two-fluid model'' for heat conduction, where dissipation is represented as friction between the two currents $s^\alpha$ and $n^\alpha$.
 Not surprisingly, one can show that, when the currents are almost collinear, Carter's theory reduces to the Israel-Stewart theory \cite{PriouCOMPAR1991,OlsonRegular1990,GavassinoStabilityCarter2022}.
 However, one can in principle extend the constitutive relations of $P$, $\tilde{A}$, $\tilde{B}$, $\tilde{C}$ to states where the angle between $s^\alpha$ and $n^\alpha$ is large, allowing one to model heat conduction in non-perturbative regimes \cite{GavassinoKhalatnikov2022}.

 Unfortunately, at present, the applicability of Carter's theory to non-perturbative regimes remains merely hypothetical.
 In fact, there is no concrete proposal for the constitutive relations of $P$, $\tilde{A}$, $\tilde{B}$, and $\tilde{C}$ beyond the Israel-Stewart limit.
 In this brief article, we present a novel and rigorous result which might be helpful in this direction.
-In fact, here we prove that there is an \textit{exact} change of variables that maps the GENERIC theory for non-linear heat conduction developed by \citet{OttingerSoloHeat1998} into Carter's multifluid theory.
+In fact, here we prove that there is an \textit{exact} change of variables that maps the GENERIC theory\footnote{GENERIC is an acronym for ``General Equation for the NonEquilibrium Reversible-Irreversible Coupling'' \cite{Grmela1997}.
+It is grounded on the assumption that the equations of motion of any non-equilibrium thermodynamic system, with degrees of freedom $\Psi$, can be expressed in the form $\dot{\Psi}{=}F_H(\Psi){+}F_S(\Psi)$, where $F_H$ of a reversible Hamiltonian part and $F_S$ is an irreversible (entropy-driven) Lyapunov part.} for non-linear heat conduction developed by \citet{OttingerSoloHeat1998} into Carter's multifluid theory.
 This implies that it is possible to derive the constitutive relations of Carter's theory directly from the GENERIC formalism \cite{Grmela1997,OttingerReview2018}.
-Since the latter was designed with the very purpose of modeling non-perturbative phenomena in complex fluids, this might be our only way of deriving Carter's theory for heat conduction directly from microphysics.
+Since the latter was designed with the very purpose of modeling non-perturbative phenomena in complex fluids \cite{OttingerReview2018}, this might be our only way of deriving Carter's theory for heat conduction directly from microphysics.

 Throughout the paper, we adopt the metric signature $(-,+,+,+)$, and work in natural units: $c=k_B=\hbar=1$.